GEO & AI Search

 What it means: A quarter of all search queries will move to AI tools within 12-18 months.
 That's not speculation—that's Gartner.

-What it means: Nearly half of Google searches now show AI-generated answers before traditional results.
+What it means: AI Overviews have doubled in coverage in just one year.
+Informational content is especially at risk—nearly half of those queries now show AI-generated answers before traditional results.

 80%